couchbase/couchbase-lite-java/etc/jenkins/README.md

 ### Build Steps for EE
 1. cd %WORKSPACE%\couchbase-lite-java-ee"
 2. ..\couchbase-lite-java\etc\jenkins\build_windows.bat 2017 %BLD_NUM% EE (Note: 2017 indicates the Visual Studio 2017 version, the value could be 2015, 2017 or 2019)
-3. The distribution zip file will be at build\distribution\couchbase-lite-java-ee-%RELEASE%-%BLD_NUM%.zip
+3. The distribution zip file will be at lib\build\distributions\couchbase-lite-java-ee-%RELEASE%-%BLD_NUM%.zip
 4. Upload the zip file to a location that will be downloaded and used later.

 ### Build Steps for CE
 1. cd %WORKSPACE%\couchbase-lite-java"
 2. .\etc\jenkins\build_windows.bat 2017 %BLD_NUM% CE (Note: 2017 indicates the Visual Studio 2017 is used, the version could be 2015, 2017 or 2019)
-3. The distribution zip file will be at build\distribution\couchbase-lite-java-%RELEASE%-%BLD_NUM%.zip
+3. The distribution zip file will be at lib\build\distributions\couchbase-lite-java-%RELEASE%-%BLD_NUM%.zip
 4. Upload the zip file to a location that will be downloaded and used later.

 ## Linux (Main)